Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Do everything possible, under the circumstances, to protect the health and safety of workers and customers by providing adequate information, education/training, cleaning and disinfecting, and recommending measures such as non-medical masks or personal protective equipment, as appropriate.

 Workplaces should have a policy in place that outlines their requirements when people may be sick or absent to care for others.
-This policy should indicate how to notify the workplace, and if there is a requirement for a doctor's note and when.
+This policy should indicate how to notify the workplace, and if and when there is a requirement for a doctor's note and when.
 Organizations may wish to suspend the need for a doctor's or medical note for the absence to reduce the burden on the health care system.

 Encourage physical distancing, hand hygiene and respiratory etiquette at all times.